Keerthanareddy17/TestiFYI/README.md

 Imagine being an officer juggling body-cam footage, audio clips, witness statements, and scribbled reports.......all while the clock’s ticking on paperwork and investigations.
 It’s chaotic, exhausting, and inefficient.

 **TestiFYI** steps in as your AI-powered case co-pilot.
-It’s a multi-modal, multi-source investigation assistant built to:
+It’s a multi-source investigation assistant built to:
 🎯 *To make sense of scattered evidence and help law enforcement focus more on the field, not the filing cabinet.*

 TestiFYI lets you upload videos, audios, text notes, and even scanned images — and intelligently processes them to: